Learn how your school can support positive behavior and your students' social and emotional development.

 Aperture Education is excited to offer a well-rounded, strength-based approach that focuses on measuring, building, and sustaining students' social and emotional skills.

-Evo Social/Emotional (Evo SEL), featuring the Devereux Student Strengths Assessment (DESSA) and DESSA-mini can save you time and stress.
+The DESSA Comprehensive SEL System, featuring the Devereux Student Strengths Assessment (DESSA) and DESSA-mini can save you time and stress.

 Interested taking a tour?